prismicio/prismic-gatsby/docs/previews-guide.md

 # Previewing with Prismic

-`gatsby-source-prismic`'s preview system aims to be unopinionated on how you implement it.
+`gatsby-source-prismic`'s preview system aims to be unopinionated in its implementation.
 This allows the system to be flexible and work alongside other parts of your site.

 The following guide is a recommended approach to implementing previews, but